 Successful startup

-Due to its fast growing young population, Indonesia is expected to reap the benefits of an agile, innovative and increasingly digital economy.
-In parallel with this growing demographic, startups have and will continue to play a pivotal role in Indonesia’s economic growth.
+Due to its fast-growing young population, Indonesia is expected to reap the benefits of an agile, innovative, and increasingly digital economy.
+With nearly 2,500 established startups, Indonesia boasts nine unicorns, including East Ventures-backed GoTo, Traveloka, Xendit, and Carro, and two ‘decacorns’ – a testament to their pivotal role in driving economic growth.
+This momentum won’t be easily stalled.

 Market acquisition

-unicorn such as Tokopedia can reach high valuation due to its scale.
-With Tokopedia, starting a business is made easy, and those businesses can serve millions of consumers despite their geographic location.
+Before merging with Gojek and becoming GoTo, Tokopedia achieved a high valuation, comparable to that of a unicorn, due to its scale.
+With Tokopedia, starting a business is made easy, and businesses – the majority of them are MSMEs – can serve millions of consumers despite their geographic location.

 While every startup aspires to be at Tokopedia’s scale, it is statistically impossible.
-Hundreds of companies will operate to acquire consumers, but only a handful will be the top – these are the companies that can dominate market share.
+Hundreds of companies will operate to acquire consumers, but only a handful will be the top – these companies can dominate market share.

 “The market will decide the direction of the company.
 We have to understand the consumer and serve them well in order to be the market leader,” said Melisa.